 Locations in Hungary

-There is a large variety of architectural styles in Hungary, they easily double other European cities, famous landmarks.
-For example German, Italian, French streets, interiors, vineyards, landscapes, etc.
+There are a large variety of architectural styles in Hungary, they easily double other European cities and famous landmarks.
+An example of this are German, Italian, French streets, interiors, vineyards, landscapes, etc.

-Hungary has huge and small lakes, wide and narrow rivers, endless fields and beautiful forests as well as several backlots: two medieval towns, renessaince Italian city, XIX century New York, 2nd WW barracks, XXI century New York
+Hungary has huge and small lakes, wide and narrow rivers, endless fields and beautiful forests as well as several backlots: two medieval towns, renaissance Italian city, XIX century New York, 2nd WW barracks, XXI century New York.

 Why come to Hungary

-The Crew is very experienced in their field and they communicate well in English.
-There are no unions
+the Crew is very experienced in their field and they communicate well in English

-All the major equipments are available, including all type of cameras, technocrane, russian arm, steadicam, fighthead, 3D beam splitter, motion controll, drones, etc.
+all the major equipments are available, including all type of cameras, technocranes, Russian arm, steadicams, fightheads, 3D beam splitter, motion controls, drones, etc.

 Production houses: Rattling Stick, Caviar, Smuggler, Independent Media, Tobbogan, RSA, Caspar&Co Productions, Biscuit Filmworks, Just So, Tobago Films, Gang Films, Storner, e+p films, We Young, Erste Liebe, Soft Citizen, Spy Films, Bacon, Motion Blur ...